Ownership and License Questions

-Can I publish content for Scion First Edition?
+Can I publish content for Scion First Edition or Trinity First Edition?

-No. At this time we are focusing the Storypath Nexus Community Content Program on Scion Second Edition, which uses the Storypath system.
+No. At this time we are focusing the Storypath Nexus Community Content Program on Scion Second Edition and Trinity Continuum: Aeon, both of which uses the Storypath system.

 With some restrictions, the answer is yes.
-You can convert magic items, monsters, NPCs, Terra Incognita, etc. from earlier edition books to the Storypath system and publish your conversion.
+You can convert items, monsters, NPCs, locations, etc. from earlier edition books to the Storypath system and publish your conversion.
 There are two exceptions:

-Can I publish content for games not yet unlocked, such as Trinity Continuum, Dystopia Rising: Evolution, and They Came from Beneath the Sea!?
+Can I publish content for games not yet unlocked?

 No. Other Storypath system games will be added in the future.
 We'll update this FAQ and the Content Guidelines when those games are open for new community content, but you can always check the Content Guidelines for the current unlocked games.

 Can I sell my Storypath Nexus title in print as well as PDF?